mounzeragha/AdMobSdk/README.md

 ```
 	dependencies {
-	        implementation 'com.github.mounzeragha:MobAdSdk:0.1.8'
+	        implementation 'com.github.mounzeragha:MobAdSdk:0.1.9'
 	}
 ```

 ### How to use:

-Include the code below in your MainActivity:
+Include the code below to your MainActivity:

 ```
  @Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
        ...

-	//initialize MobAd
+        //Initialize mobAd.
         mobAd = new MobAd(this);

-        if (mobAd.hasReadPhoneStatePermission()) {
-            //You already have the permission, just go ahead.
-            mobAd.registerPhoneCallsReceiver();
-        } else {
-            //request the permission
-            mobAd.requestReadPhoneStatePermission();
-        }

 	...